Victoria (ship): Crew

 The voyage started with a crew of about 265 men aboard five ships, however only 18 men returned alive on Victoria, while many others had deserted.
 Many of the men died of malnutrition.
 At the beginning of the voyage, Luis de Mendoza was her captain.
 On 2 April 1520, after establishing a settlement in Puerto San Julian in Patagonia, a fierce mutiny involving three captains broke out but was ultimately quelled.
 Antonio Pigafetta's and other reports state that Luis de Mendoza and Gaspar Quesada, captain of Concepcion, were executed and their remains hung on gallows on the shore.

 Juan de Cartagena, captain of San Antonio, was marooned on the coast.
 According to Pigafetta, after Magellan's death on 27 April 1521, at the Battle of Mactan, remnants of the fleet tried to retrieve his body without success.
 Thereafter, Duarte Barbosa, a Portuguese man who had sided with Magellan in facing the mutiny, and João Serrão were elected leaders of the expedition.
 On 1 May 1521, they were invited by Rajah Humabon of Cebu to a banquet ashore to receive a gift for the king of Spain.
 At the banquet, most of the crew were killed or poisoned, including Duarte Barbosa and João Serrão, whom the natives wanted to exchange for Western weapons, but was left behind by the remaining crew.
 Pilot João Carvalho, who had survived the trap, then became the captain of Victoria.
 In August, near Borneo he was deposed and Juan Sebastián Elcano became captain for the remainder of the expedition.

 Returning crew

 Out of an initial crew of 260 people, only 18 returned to Seville with the Victoria.
+This was due to a scarcity in food, and a deadly outbreak of scurvy.
 Others had sailed back with the Santiago, which deserted near the Strait of Magellan.
 Yet others would return in the following months and years after having been made prisoner by the Portuguese.